FarisAnsara/FaceBlurrer/README.md

      ```

 ### 2. **Running the Model**
-   - To run the face detection and blurring script:
+   - To run the face detection and blurring script, use the following command:
      ```bash
+     python Main.py --input_image_path <path_to_input_image> --output_image_path <path_to_output_image>
+     ```
+   - Replace `<path_to_input_image>` and `<path_to_output_image>` with the actual file paths.

+   - If the `--output_image_path` is provided only as a directory, the script will automatically save the output file in that directory, appending `_blurred` to the original input file name.

+   - Alternatively, you can run the script without any arguments to rely on the default input and output paths:
+     ```bash
      python Main.py
      ```
+     In this case, the script will:
+     - Use the default input image path specified in the `Main.py` file.
+     - Save the blurred image automatically in the `FacesDataSet/images/blurred_faces` directory with `_blurred` appended to the original file name.

-   - Replace the `input_image_path` and `output_image_path` variables in `Main.py` with the desired input and output file paths.
+   - If using the default paths, ensure you have updated the `input_image_path` variable directly in the `Main.py` file as needed.

 ---